botmasterai/botmaster/botmaster_or_botkit_readme.md

 |Telegram| x |  |
 |Line| coming soon |  |

-conversations
+Conversations
 ---

 Botkit allows developers to specify a deterministic conversation flow within the code to simplify such flows.
-This is definitely handy and something that can help when creting Slack and Twilio bots
+This is definitely handy and something that can help when creating Slack and Twilio bots

-Because Botmaster was initialy built mainly as a standardization agnostic layer that assumes your messages will be sent to some sort of AI service like Watson conversation and others, this hasn't been builtin to the first version.
+Because Botmaster was initialy built mainly as a standardization agnostic layer that assumes your messages will be sent to some sort of AI service like Watson Conversation and others, this hasn't been builtin to the first version.
 This is however something that will come soon (in a different form from the ones in Botkit).
 Depending on requests however, it could come sooner or later.

 Conclusion
 ---